Tideland (film): Production

 Tideland, despite being set in rural Texas, was filmed in the prairies of western Canada, with interiors shot in Saskatchewan.
 Terry Gilliam was enamoured by the original novel by Mitch Cullin, having discovered the book in a stack of unread books on his desk in 2001.
-He described the novel as "funny, touching and disturbing all at the same time", and while the film's crew had initial trouble financing the film, they were eventually able to get things in order.
-Rather than Jeliza-Rose narrating the story in first-person like she did in the book, the screenplay was instead third-person with more confusion and uncertainty than in the original novel.
+He described the novel as "funny, touching and disturbing all at the same time".

+The film's crew had initial trouble financing the film, but they were eventually able to get things in order.
+Rather than Jeliza-Rose narrating the story in first-person as in the novel, the screenplay was written in third person.

 Qu'Appelle Valley served as the location for the decrepit house of Dell and Dickens, and also for Noah's old family home where he takes Jeliza-Rose.
-The harsh Canadian weather meant that the crew had to rush to finish the film before the winter.
+The harsh Canadian weather meant that the crew had to rush to finish the film before conditions became too difficult.
 Casting Jeliza-Rose was also difficult; roughly 400 Canadian girls auditioned for the role, none of whom Gilliam felt had "a real soul" for the character.
 A VHS tape from Vancouver was submitted that featured Jodelle Ferland, whom Gilliam agreed was perfect for the role.
 While acting in the Stephen King miniseries Kingdom Hospital, Ferland prepared for her upcoming role as Jeliza-Rose.
 Jennifer Tilly, who played Jeliza-Rose's morbidly obese, abusive mother, wore excess padding to make herself appear overweight, but for the most part the chosen cast merely relied on makeup and behavioural mannerisms to accentuate their characters.

 Production designer Jasna Stefanovic, who worked on most of the aesthetics and sets for Tideland, took heavy inspiration from Andrew Wyeth paintings and Lewis Carroll's Alice's Adventures in Wonderland.
 While the film portrayed disturbing and grotesque scenes of taxidermy and a trapped live squirrel, no animals were actually harmed during the production.